 Renting an apartment is the least expensive option for short-term purposes; with no substantial down payments, mortgage, attorneys, insurance or closing costs.
 There is also no monthly charges, repair fees or property taxes when renting.
 The only commitment is utilities, and in some instances, a brokerage fee equals up to 15% of the annual rent.

 The primary disadvantage when renting is that regardless of how long you have lived in an apartment, you do not own property or equity when you move out and the money spent on rent is also not tax deductible.
 All these are substantial benefits you would enjoy when owning your apartment.

-Rental buildings are often not as well equipped and maintained as condos and co-ops
+Rental buildings often not as well maintained

 Rental buildings are rarely the same quality as coops or condos.
 There are a few exceptions.
-However, most co-ops and condos built to higher quality standards.
+However; most co-ops and condos built to higher quality standards.

 Lack of Control over Living Conditions

 Renters must accept different living conditions when it comes to various buildings.
-Some significant problems may include the lack of an elevator, old staircases, leaking roofs, issues with kitchens and bathrooms, electrical faults, etc. Landlords might allow renters to customize their apartments but sometimes the costs are so prohibitive that tenants stick with whatever is available.
+Some significant problems may include the lack of an elevator; old staircases, leaking roofs, issues with kitchens and bathrooms, electrical faults, etc. Landlords might allow renters to customize their apartments, but sometimes the costs are so prohibitive that tenants stick with whatever is available.